MaxSRodenkirchen/CrossDocu_Main/content/Things to be done in CrossDocu.md

 ---
 # What are things to be done in CrossDocu?

-###### last edit: 2026-03-30
+Last edit: 2026-03-30

-- Barrierearme Gestaltung / Programmierung
+- Accessible Design / Programming
   - [https://www.w3.org/WAI/ARIA/apg/]()

 - Make it Accessible
-  - Learning Experiences für die verschiedenen Tools (Obsidian, Paged.js,...)
+  - Learning Experiences for the various tools (Obsidian, Paged.js, etc.)
-  - Ansprechende, spaßige Gestaltung (Bsp.
-Coding Train)
+  - Engaging, fun design (e.g., Coding Train)
-  - Idea: Upload your MD File to the CrossDocu Webpage for testing the functionalities
+  - Idea: Upload your MD file to the CrossDocu webpage to test the features

+More is written in [[Reflecting the Semester]].